MCP Server Mode

 - record_sim_video

-- screenshotUnknown tool names are ignored and logged.
-Custom workflow names are normalized to lowercase.
+doctorworkflow is auto-included whendebug: true. - Custom workflow names are normalized to lowercase.

 Experimental workflow discovery

-Opt into the manage-workflows tool so the agent can add/remove workflows at runtime:
+Opt into the manage-workflows tool so the agent can add or remove workflows at runtime:

-experimentalWorkflowDiscovery: trueAt the time of writing, Cursor, Claude Code, and Codex do not surface tools/list_changed notifications, so runtime workflow changes won't reflect until the session restarts.
+experimentalWorkflowDiscovery: trueSome clients (including Cursor, Claude Code, and Codex at the time of writing) do not surface MCP tools/list_changed notifications, so runtime workflow changes won't reflect until the session is restarted.

 Xcode IDE bridge